yig/graphics101-raycasting/README.md

 occurs and `false` otherwise.
 Remember that the incoming ray's point `.p` and direction `.d` are in world-space.
 Convert them into object-space by multiplying them by `Shape`'s method `transformInverse()`.
+Transformation matrices are 4x4, since they make use of homogeneous coordinates to perform translation.
+The homogeneous coordinate of a point should be 1, since points have fixed positions that should be translated.
+The homogeneous coordinate of a vector should be 0, since vectors do not have fixed positions in space and so translation is a no-op.
+(Imagine a vector `<1,0,0>` pointing along the x-axis.
+Translating it by `<-2,0,0>` should do nothing;
+adding the translation would result in the vector `<-1,0,0>`, which is the opposite of correct.)

 For this raycasting assignment, you only must fill in the `.t` and the `.material` fields of `hit_out`.
 To fill out the `.material` field, simply